peter88213/nv_yw7/docs/usage.md

 ---

-A yw7 file import/export plugin for [noveltree](https://github.com/peter88213/noveltree/).
+A yw7 file import/export plugin for [novelibre](https://github.com/peter88213/novelibre/).

 ---

 # Installation

-If [noveltree](https://github.com/peter88213/noveltree/) is installed, the setup script auto-installs the *nv_yw7* plugin in the *noveltree* plugin directory.
+If [novelibre](https://github.com/peter88213/novelibre/) is installed, the setup script auto-installs the *nv_yw7* plugin in the *novelibre* plugin directory.

 ---